You’ve taken the first step and started your blog…

 Now if you want your blog traffic to explode, consider learning SEO and Pinterest skills.
 You can take a free beginner’s SEO course on YOAST, or this awesome and affordable Pinterest course!
 Here’s what the Pinterest course did for me:

 How can I compare to other bloggers?

-Let me stop you right there.
+Don’t compare to other bloggers.
+Just be yourself.
 You’re not going to get anywhere if you try to be like anyone else except you.

 It’s perfectly fine to learn from other bloggers, but never copy or compare.
-Ok?

 There are tons of bloggers out there so your best bet is to let that unique personality of yours shine.
 It’s the only way you’re going to stand out.